komalkish/Final_Project/README.md

 Second Dataset - The second dataset contains 1927 rows and 3 columns

-Merging of Data - We combined two datasets and created a new column “Suicides.
+Merging of Data - We combined two datasets and created a new column “Suicides".
 ![image](https://user-images.githubusercontent.com/92557075/160437161-b1bae391-6b6b-4f03-8968-2c892bd1758e.png)

-Data cleanup - During our analysis, we noticed the dataset contain null vales.
-We have used interpolation to replace null values.
+Data cleanup - Throough our analysis, we noticed the dataset had null values and therefore, we have used interpolation to replace all null values.
 ![image](https://user-images.githubusercontent.com/92557075/160437501-94429159-410e-4a33-b28d-fa70f0fd1635.png)

 ![image](https://user-images.githubusercontent.com/92557075/160524364-9ebec5d6-adf0-485d-a827-3a67ede21d78.png)

-Outliers - As we can see the graphs below.
-Almost all feature variables have outliers except Alcohol.
+Outliers - The graph below shows an overview of all the outliers pertaining to our study.
+We noticed all features consist of variables except Alcohol.
 ![image](https://user-images.githubusercontent.com/92557075/160524419-2e5d99f6-8a9c-4561-90c0-65ed5134da25.png)

-We use Winsorization technique to remove all outliers in the feature variables.
+We utulized  Winsorization technique to remove all outliers in the feature variables.
 ![image](https://user-images.githubusercontent.com/92557075/160524817-900bc733-d375-4cb0-bb95-87b5a93227aa.png)

-Finally, we are able to clean up the data frame with zero outliers.
+Below is a dataframe  with zero outliers.

 ![image](https://user-images.githubusercontent.com/92557075/160528094-6dd9d44b-fd68-4348-80e6-3120794dc608.png)